UAW chief Shawn Fain says strike talks with automakers are "headed in the right direction"

 "GM went far beyond and gave them this," he said.
 "And I think GM is thinking they may get something in return for this on the economic items."

+If electric battery plants are nonunion and pay less than UAW-represented assembly plants for gas cars, workers who might eventually lose their jobs at gasoline engine and transmission plants would have no place to go to get the same wages and benefits.

+The auto companies have said the plants, mostly joint ventures with South Korean battery makers, had to be bargained separately.

-Fain also used Friday's address to mention other concessions the strike has generated from the Big Three.
-He said Ford began its negotiations by offering a 9% wage increase and that has now increased to 23%.
+Fain also used Friday's address to mention other concessions made by the Big Three: Ford began its negotiations by offering a 9% wage increase and that has more than doubled to 23%.
 Stellantis and GM meanwhile have current offers of 20% increases.

 for more features.